Unblocking a toilet

-Unblocking a toilet with a snake
+Unblocking a toilet with a toilet auger

-Unblocking a toilet with a pressure washer
+Unblocking a toilet with water pressure

 If all the other methods fail, you can try using a pressure washer to unblock your toilet.
 This method is particularly effective if the blockage is located far down the waste pipe.
 Used regularly, it’s also a good way to keep the waste pipe clear and prevent the formation of blockages.